F1NN5TER: Streaming career and fundraising

 F1NN5TER has streamed video games on YouTube and Twitch.
 He would sometimes crossplay as friends' Minecraft avatars as events, and later on-stream as an e-girl character named Rose.
 In 2020, he began a campaign called "Girl Week" (eventually "Girl Month"), in which he would dress as a girl for a month if he received a certain amount of money in donations.
 F1NN5TER grew his hair long and gained popularity on TikTok in clips where his e-girl aesthetic included long false eyelashes and thigh-highs adorned with bows.
-The "Girl Month" campaign resulted in years of cross-dressing and officially ended in 2023 with him explaining that it doesn't feel like "dressing as a girl" anymore, but rather just dressing like himself.
+The "Girl Month" campaign resulted in years of cross-dressing and officially ended in 2023 with him explaining that it does not feel like "dressing as a girl" anymore, but rather just dressing like himself.

 On 7 February 2023, F1NN5TER was suspended from Twitch for three days.
 While Twitch did not provide a reason publicly, F1NN5TER said that they privately said the ban was for "prolonged touching of female presenting breasts".
 F1NN5TER, who at the time identified as a cisgender man and a femboy, said that he had been adjusting his bra and opined that "As a man, touching your chest can now be bannable depending on how feminine Twitch sees you :)".
 According to GameRevolution, Twitch's rules for clothing have long been criticised as vague, and the platform also has a "Pools, Hot Tubs, and Beaches" category.
 Issy van der Velde of TheGamer criticised Twitch for "deciding a streamer's gender for them" and posed the converse question of whether a masculine-presenting woman would be exempt from the policy F1NN5TER was said to violate, also expressing concerns about how the rule would be applied to trans men.
 The case was later cited by Charlie Ferguson in the University of Pennsylvania Law Review as an example of how "attire can communicate a message about gender regardless of whether the wearer intended to share said message".

 F1NN5TER announced an intention in December 2022 to donate to an organisation, and in May 2023 chose GenderGP, the only private provider of healthcare for transgender youth in the United Kingdom.
-He donated $50,000 together with a friend and viewer of his, which Watermark compared to Hbomberguy's fundraiser for Mermaids in 2019.
+He donated $50,000 together with a friend and viewer of his, TenMuses, which Watermark compared to Hbomberguy's fundraiser for Mermaids in 2019.
+In late March 2024, following the United Kingdom government's decision to ban puberty blockers, The Times published an article criticising the donation which also disclosed F1NN5TER's legal name and location without his consent — an act described by INTO magazine as a doxxing.
+F1NN5TER responded on X that he stood by the donation and would "happily pledge the entire donation amount again plus what was matched by my viewer at the time."
+He subsequently uploaded a YouTube video titled "I Got Doxxed," in which he announced that after further investigation he had concerns about GenderGP's business model and would redirect his next major donation toward a new non-profit of his own creation.